School Logo

 EYFS

 The Early Years Foundation Stage (EYFS) is where children begin their journey through school.
 At Eyke we build on the children’s motivations and interests to support and extend their learning and development.
-The children have many opportunities to demonstrate their learning and understanding in a wide range of meaningful contexts.
+The children have many opportunities to increase and demonstrate their learning and understanding in a wide range of meaningful contexts.
 The adults in the classroom are responsive to the children’s play, interactions and thinking and as a result they facilitate learning by listening, guiding, explaining, questioning and helping the children to reflect on their learning.

 In Ash Class, your children will learn new skills, new knowledge and demonstrate their understanding through 7 Areas of Learning and Development.
 These are set out in the EYFS Framework.
 There are 3 Prime Areas in our curriculum – Personal, Social and Emotional Development; Communication and Language; and Physical Development.
 These areas are paramount to your children’s successes, their healthy development and their future learning.
 There are also 4 Specific Areas of our curriculum – Literacy, Mathematics, Understanding of the World and Expressive Arts and Design.